 Last note (I promise, this is going on too long).
 When sending music, it is ABSOLUTELY VITAL that you tag your music, or at least name the files so that I know who the artist is as well as what album it came from (if possible).
 The most difficult part is trying to figure out who wrote a song that I love, but I can't find anything on that song.
 That disqualifies the song from sessions, as I find it unethical to just use a song in which I can't give credit to the artist.
 It is your art, so protect it in that way and make sure that you doing that for everyone you send you music to.

 Okay, now I'm finished.
 Thank you all for finding this site, for sending music, for creating beautiful sounds that are a reflection of your vision, and for keeping touch.
+Reach out to me on the CONTACT page.
 Peace.